-- (1) Non-qualified options to acquire shares of Class B Common Stock of the Company were granted on December 7, 1999 at 100% of the fair market value of the Class B Common Stock on the date of grant.
+(1) Non-qualified options to acquire shares of Class B Common Stock of the Company were granted on December 4, 2001 (June 7, 2001 as to 100,000 shares for Mr. Powers) at 100% of the fair market value of the Class B Common Stock on the date of grant.
 No portion of the option is exercisable before the third anniversary of the date of grant; on the third anniversary of the date of grant the option becomes fully exercisable.
 The exercise price of an option may be paid in cash or in shares of either the Company's Class A Common Stock or Class B Common Stock, or a combination thereof.
 The 1973 Plan provides for the acceleration of all options (other than incentive stock options granted on or after January 1, 1987) in the event of a "Change of Control" as defined in the 1973 Plan.
-In the event of a Change of Control (other than a Change of Control that would be ineligible for pooling-of-interests accounting if the following cashout right were to be exercised), all participants who are officers, and any other participants who are designated by the Compensation Committee, would have the right to surrender their them exercisable options, including those accelerated within the thirty-day period following the Change of Control and to receive in cash the amount by which the highest closing price within the sixty days preceding the Change of Control of the common stock underlying the option exceeds the option price for such common stock. - (2) The potential realizable value illustrates value that might be realized upon exercise of the options immediately prior to the expiration of their ten-year term, assuming the specified compounded rates of appreciation on the Company's Class B Common Stock over the term of the options.
+In the event of a Change of

+Control, all participants who are officers, and any other participants who are designated by the Compensation Committee, would have the right to surrender their then exercisable options, including those accelerated within the thirty-day period following the Change of Control and to receive in cash the amount by which the highest closing price within the sixty days preceding the Change of Control of the common stock underlying the option exceeds the option price for such common stock.

+(2) The potential realizable value illustrates value that might be realized upon exercise of the options immediately prior to the expiration of their ten-year term, assuming the specified compounded rates of appreciation on the Company's Class B Common Stock over the term of the options.
 These numbers do not take into account provisions of the options providing for cancellation of the option following termination of employment, nontransferability, or the vesting provisions described in footnote (1) above.

-AGGREGATED OPTIONS/SAR EXERCISES DURING 1999 FISCAL YEAR AND FISCAL YEAR-END OPTION/SAR VALUES
+AGGREGATED OPTIONS/SAR EXERCISES DURING 2001 FISCAL YEAR AND FISCAL YEAR-END OPTION/SAR VALUES

-The following table provides information on stock option exercises in fiscal 1999 by the named executive officers of the Company and the value of such officers' unexercised stock options at December 31, 1999.
+The following table provides information on stock option exercises in fiscal 2001 by the named executive officers of the Company and the value of such officers' unexercised stock options at December 31, 2001.
+All outstanding stock options and stock option exercises are in shares of the Company's Class B Common Stock.